espresso/espresso/docs/Intro.md

 Applications are meant to bundle, setup and run controllers and slices.

-To create a Espresso application use `EApp` class:
+To create a new Espresso application use `EApp` class:

 ```ruby
 class MyController < E